ScaledMarkets/dabl/java/scaledmarkets/dabl/README.md

 The result is a package `scaledmarkets.dabl.docker` which does exactly what we need for this project.

-## Exchange Data With a Task Container
+## How Data Is Exchanged With a Task Container

 When the [`DefaultExecutor`](exec/DefaultExecutor.java) prepares to execute a task, it creates a temporary directory for the task, to serve as the task's